DHTMLX/docs-spreadsheet/docs/api/spreadsheet_search_method.md

 ### Description

-@short: searches for cells by the specified parameters
+@short: Searches for cells by the specified parameters

 The method can also open a search box in the top right corner of the spreadsheet and highlight the matched results